How to Approach Workflow ROI

 While we offer templates to help kickstart these kinds of processes, the point is not to download the template and turn it on.
 Instead, the templates are a starting point and are adapted to your organization's way of working.

-For example, compare a product management team who is automating their product development workflow to speed time to market to an HR team who is looking to onboard employees faster and more consistently.
+For example, compare a product management team that is automating their product development workflow to speed time to market to an HR team that is looking to onboard employees faster and more consistently.
 Very different processes with very different KPIs to be sure, but that's just the start.

 In the case of the product development workflow:

 - There could be 50 people involved, or 5.

 - The product could be high-margin or low-margin.

 - There could be 100 steps or 25 steps.